-The total ERB pension liability, net pension liability, and sensitivity information were based on an annual actuarial valuation performed as of June 30, 2021.
-The total ERB pension liability was rolled forward from the valuation date to the Plan year ending June 30, 2022, using generally accepted actuarial principles.
-Therefore, the employer's portion was established as of the measurement date June 30, 2022.
-At June 30, 2023 and 2022, the Station reported a liability of \$6,280,713 and \$5,471,731, respectively, for its proportionate share of the net pension liability.
-The Station's proportion of the net pension liability is based on the employer contributing entity's percentage of total employer contributions for the fiscal year ended June 30, 2022.
-The contribution amounts were defined by Section 22-11-21, NMSA 1978.
-At June 30, 2022, the Station's proportion was 0.07720 percent, which was a decrease of 0.00089 percent from its proportion measured as of June 30, 2021, 0.07809 percent.
-This was an increase of 0.0022 percent from its proportion measured as as of June 30, 2020.
+The total ERB pension liability, net pension liability, and sensitivity information were based on an annual actuarial valuation performed as of June 30, 2022.
+The total ERB pension liability was rolled forward from the valuation date to the Plan year ending June 30, 2023, using generally accepted actuarial principles.
+Therefore, the employer's portion was established as of the measurement date June 30, 2023.
+At June 30, 2024 and 2023, the Station reported a liability of \$6,588,017 and \$6,280,713, respectively, for its proportionate share of the net pension liability.
+The Station's proportion of the net pension liability is based on the employer contributing entity's percentage of total employer contributions for the fiscal year ended June 30, 2023.